Samhain for the Family

-It is important to note that Samhain is not Heathen.
-The Norse peoples do not traditionally celebrate it.
-The Norse did have Vetrnætr (Winter Nights) on the full moon of October and Àlfblót on the next full moon.
+It is important to note that Samhain is not a pre-Christian, Heathen day.
+The Nordic peoples did not traditionally celebrate it.
+They did, however, have Vetrnætr (Winter Nights) on the full moon of October and Àlfblót on the next full moon.
 Samhain and Vetrnætr do have common traditions: They both honour ancestors with their favourite foods and drinks.

 Samhain and Vetrnætr is a time of remembrance.
 It is the time of year your departed ancestors are closest to you, so we take the opportunity to respect and honour them, especially those who passed on in the last year.

 In ancient Heathen times, it was celebrated with a feast and drinks.
 Another similar event called Álfblót would also be held on the next full moon.
 We do not know how Álfblót was observed, just that it was considered a 'hallowed night,' and strangers were not welcome into people's homes during this private event (Ynglinga saga by Snorri Sturluson).

 So how can families celebrate and honour our ancestors for Samhain, Vetrnætr and/or Álfblót?
 Below are some ideas for large or intimate celebrations:

 1. Feast with friends and family

 2. Light a candle with a picture representing your departed loved ones.

 Most children may not have any memory of a lost ancestor.
 It is more likely they have feelings toward losing a pet.
 Feel free to encourage the tradition by displaying a picture of their departed companion and asking them to talk openly to them.
 They are listening tonight.

 Remember to do the same with your departed loved ones.
 Your child(ren) will feel a deeper connection to them.

 3. Give a toast to your ancestors and/or to the gods